Idov31/Nidhogg/README.md

 ![image](https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white) ![image](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)

-Nidhogg is a multi-functioncal kernel driver for red teams.
+Nidhogg is a multi-functional kernel driver for red teams.
 The goal of Nidhogg is to provide an easy to use kernel driver with multiple helpful functionalities for red team engagements that can be integrated with your own C2 framework via single header file with simple usage (EXAMPLES COMING SOON).

 Nidhogg can work on any version of Windows 10 and Windows 11.